 The URL we will use contains the link to the collective survey with some extra parameters.

-To create a webhook that is used to transfer the results from survey 1 and survey 2 (source surveys) to survey 3 (collective survey), paste the copied survey 3. link into the webhook address field (Settings -> Alerts and webhooks) of survey 1 and 2 - you have to create alert in each survey 1. and 2. with sending channel "as webhook".
+To create a webhook that is used to transfer the results from survey 1 and survey 2 (source surveys) to survey 3 (collective survey), paste the copied survey 3. link into the webhook address field (Create -> Alerts and webhooks) of survey 1 and 2 - you have to create alert in each survey 1. and 2. with sending channel "as webhook".

 To make the webhook work correctly, you need to replace /survey/ to /prefill/ in the URL address and add additional parameters to the link that you want to transfer.